-The Steen Amendment amends the Steen Employment Agreement to provide for a three month advance notice period and 12 month severance period in the event of an "involuntary termination" (as defined in the Steen Employment Agreement) by the Company or a "good reason termination" (as defined in the Steen Amendment) by Mr. Steen.
-The Steen Amendment also provides Mr. Steen with a three month advance notice period and an 18 month severance period in the event of a "change of control termination" (as defined in the Steen Amendment).
-In the event of an "involuntary termination," "good reason termination" or "change of control termination," Mr. Steen's termination would be effective following expiration of the applicable advance notice period, and Mr. Steen would then be eligible to receive, (i) any earned, but unpaid base salary, (ii) any accrued, but unpaid Bonus Amount, (iii) any accrued, but unpaid PTO, (iv) unreimbursed business expenses, (v) a severance period, (vi) any target Bonus Amount to which Mr. Steen would otherwise be payable to Mr. Steen during the applicable severance period, and (vii) continuation of COBRA health benefits during the applicable severance period, and (vii) continuation of COBRA health benefits during the applicable severance period.
+The Steen Amendment amends the Steen Employment Agreement to provide for a three-month advance notice period and 12-month severance period in the event of an "involuntary termination" (as defined in the Steen Employment Agreement) by the Company or a "good reason termination" (as defined in the Steen Amendment) by Mr. Steen.
+The Steen Amendment also provides Mr. Steen with a three-month advance notice period and an 18-month severance period in the event of a "change of control termination" (as defined in the Steen Amendment).
+In the event of an "involuntary termination," "good reason termination" or "change of control termination," Mr. Steen's termination would be effective following expiration of the applicable advance notice period, and Mr. Steen would then be eligible to receive: (i) any earned, but unpaid base salary; (ii) any accrued, but unpaid Bonus Amount; (iii) any accrued, but unpaid PTO; (iv) unreimbursed business expenses; (v) a severance payment, in an aggregate amount equal to the base salary that would otherwise be payable to Mr. Steen during the applicable severance period; (vi) any target Bonus Amount to which Mr. Steen would otherwise be entitled if employed during the applicable severance period; and (vii) continuation of COBRA health benefits during the applicable severance period.
 The Company's obligation to pay the foregoing amounts would be contingent upon Mr. Steen's execution and delivery to the Company of an unconditional general release, in form satisfactory to the Company, of certain claims against the Company and its affiliates, and the Company's obligation to pay the foregoing amounts set forth in clauses (v), (vi) and (vii) would be contingent upon Mr. Steen's continued performance of his post-termination obligations under the Steen Employment Agreement, including obligations relating to non-disclosure, non-competition, non-disparagement, Company intellectual property and transition assistance.